 Storage

 Storage must be appropriate to the content, such as chemicals 3.
 However, it’s important to keep storage as user-friendly as possible.
 This can mean setting aside a section within each zone for zone-relevant supplies or placing supply-heavy zones next to storage rooms.
-Furthermore, storage is a fantastic way for researchers to maximise the use of vertical space in the lab, so they should consider placing shelves above working areas.
+Furthermore, storage is a fantastic way for researchers to maximize the use of vertical space in the lab, so they should consider placing shelves above working areas.

 Lighting and windows